Saquibkhan456/2D-to-3D-Image-perspective-transformation/README.md

 Run the application from the terminal, specifying the path to an input image and optionally a depth map.
 If no depth map is provided, the app will generate one using the `estimate_depth` module.

-#### If depthmap is already available
+#### If depth map is already available
 ```bash
 python app.py "/path/to/image.jpg" "path/to/depthmap.npy"
 ```

-#### If depthmap is not available and needs to be estimated
+#### If depth map is not available and needs to be estimated
 ```bash
 python app.py "/path/to/image.jpg" ""
 ```

 ### 2. Interface Controls

-The Gradio interface provides sliders to control the following parameters:
+The Tkinter GUI provides sliders to control the following parameters:

 - **Field of View (FOV)**: Changes the camera’s field of view, allowing you to zoom in or out.
-- **Rx, Ry, Rz**: Rotate the image along the x, y, and z axes to adjust the viewing angle.
+- **Rotation X, Y, Z**: Rotate the image along the x, y, and z axes to adjust the viewing angle.
-- **Tx, Ty, Tz**: Translate the image along the x, y, and z axes for fine positioning.
+- **Translation X, Y, Z**: Translate the image along the x, y, and z axes for fine positioning.

+The image updates automatically as you adjust each slider, keeping the original aspect ratio for a clear, undistorted view.

 ### Example